 One solution is a CitySprint business account.
 You’ll receive preferential business rates and your single account will give you access to a complete same day, UK overnight and international delivery service suite.
 Plus, you'll benefit form real-time tracking on deliveries and 24/7 customer support to help solve any issues you or your customers may encounter.

 The bottom line

 There are no two ways about it: keeping up with the expected speed and flexibility of deliveries in today’s marketplace is an everyday challenge for small businesses.
 However, by making just a few changes here and there, you will be able to deliver a more streamlined service to your customers.
 If you could use a hand at any stage of this process, CitySprint are here to help.
 We offer same day, UK overnight and international delivery solutions, as well as storage and fulfilment services, with speed in mind, ensuring that your consignments arrive securely, safely, and in time.
-If you’re interested in learning more about our services, head over here for more information, or contact us directly.
+If you’re interested in learning more about our courier services click on the link or for more information contact us directly.